 Have you heard of the KonMari method of downsizing and de-cluttering your home made famous by Marie Kondo’s book, The Life Changing Magic of Tidying Up?
 Can her methods work for those of us on the homestead?
 What about those of us with kids and real-life messes?
+Free advice from a real homestead mama, free download and free e-book included!

 The following book is featured in the Green Living text and resources section of our book, The Do It Yourself Homestead.
 Have you ever thought of cleaning up as “green living”?
 We expanded the information here into a full section of the book complete with goals, DIY challenges, further reading and personal experience.
 For a sample of that chapter, just shoot me an email.
 To simple learn more about the book, click below: